Thinking of Automating?

 Editor’s Note: Dr. Kacira is an associate professor in the Agricultural and Biosystems Engineering Department and Controlled Environment Agriculture Center at the University of Arizona.

 The anticipated production quantity and quality also play a role when selecting a design.
-A reasonable balance needs to be established based on market demand, grower skills, expected economic return, and level of greenhouse technology selected for crop production.
+A balance should be established based on market demand, grower skills, expected economic return, and the technology level for crop production.

 Free Standing Styles

-Free standing greenhouses are either an A-frame type or feature an arch/curvilinear roof shape.
-Arch roof structures provide good light transmission and are less costly to construct than peak-roof structures.
-Arch-roof greenhouses (also known as gothic) are also adaptable to both rigid and flexible glazing materials.
+Free-standing greenhouses can have A-frame or arch/curvilinear roof shapes, offering good light transmission and lower construction costs compared to peak-roof structures.
+Arch-roof greenhouses (also known as gothic) are adaptable to both rigid and flexible glazing materials.

 Ridge And Furrow Styles

-The ridge and furrow type greenhouse consists of a number of even span greenhouses connected along the length of the greenhouse.
-All shared walls are removed providing more growing space.
-These greenhouses are sometimes called gutter-connected.
-The ridge and furrow configuration is applicable to most of the commercial style greenhouses used for floriculture and vegetable production.
+The ridge and furrow type greenhouse consists of multiple connected greenhouses along the length, providing more growing space.
+These structures are often used in commercial floriculture and vegetable production.

 Retractable Roof Or Open Roof

-For improved crop production and quality, a careful selection of greenhouse structure, glazing, and climate control system is required.
-All greenhouses should be designed properly to withstand all possible load factors for safety and proper functionality purposes.
-The National Greenhouse Manufacturers Association (NGMA) publishes standards that gives guidance for determining design loads for greenhouses.
+For improved crop production and quality, careful selection of greenhouse structure, glazing, and climate control system is necessary.
+Proper design to withstand load factors is crucial, and the National Greenhouse Manufacturers Association (NGMA) provides standards for this purpose.

 0